Gene Therapy & Tumor Vaccines

 submit abstract

-Meeting Structure
+Forum Structure

-The meeting structure has been developed over years of experience.
+The structure of the forum has been developed over years of experience.

 • Participants have approximately 45 minutes, depending on the number of participants, for their presentation and discussion.
 The presentation is meant as a conversation start and should last about twenty minutes briefly covering background information and areas that are new or need further input.
 This should be structured in such a way as to lead to a lively discussion.
 Participants are encouraged to interrupt to ask questions or start discussions.